Iran Energy Information

 Before its integration into SATBA,SUNA (Iran Renewable Energy Organization)was the regulatory authority overseeing renewable policy development and renewable project licensing and securing power purchase agreements (PPAs) with renewable power producers.

-In the 6th Plan, the country aims to reach 4.5 GW of wind and 0.5 GW of solar capacities by 2021, with an additional 2.5 GW by 2030.
-The 2021 targets will likely be missed, as only 302 MW of wind and 410 MW of solar had been installed at the end of 2020.
+In the 6th Plan, the country aimed at reaching 4.5 GW of wind and 0.5 GW of solar capacities by 2021, with an additional 2.5 GW by 2030.
+The 2021 targets will be missed, as only 302 MW of wind and 410 MW of solar had been installed at the end of 2020.

 Interactive Chart Iran Share of Renewables in Electricity Production (incl hydro)